Skip to main contentSkip to data table

 DefiLlama stablecoins list1built-inIndependent typed DL-list quote with explicit freshness provenance

-Pyth Network Hermes2worker/src/lib/pyth.tsOracle prices with confidence intervals; coverage is driven by curated pythFeedId entries in the stablecoin metadata assets (shared/data/stablecoins/*.json via shared/lib/stablecoins/index.ts)
+Pyth Network Hermes2worker/src/lib/pyth.tsOracle prices with confidence intervals; coverage is driven by curated pythFeedId entries in the per-coin stablecoin metadata assets (shared/data/stablecoins/coins/*.json, loaded through shared/lib/stablecoins/registry.ts)

 Binance spot tickers2worker/src/lib/cex-tickers.tsDirect CEX prices (single batch call)